 Recent Accounting Pronouncements.
-In January 2010, the FASB issued Accounting Standards Update No. 2010-06, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements.
-This guidance requires reporting entities to make new disclosures about recurring and nonrecurring fair value measurements, including significant transfers into and out of Level 1 and Level 2 fair value measurements and information on purchases, sales, issuances and settlements, on a gross basis, in the reconciliation of Level 3 fair value measurements.
+In January 2010, the FASB issued Accounting Standards Update No. 2010-06, Fair Value Measurements and Disclosures (Topic 820) -Improving Disclosures about Fair Value Measurements.
+This guidance requires reporting entities to make new disclosures about recurring and nonrecurring fair value measurements, including significant transfers into and out of Level 1 and Level 2 fair value measurements, and information on purchases, sales, issuances and settlements, on a gross basis, in the reconciliation of Level 3 fair value measurements.
 This guidance also requires disclosure of fair value measurements by "class" instead of by "major category" as well as any changes in valuation techniques used during the reporting period.
-For disclosures of Level 1 and Level 2 activity, fair value measurements by "class" and changes in valuation techniques, this guidance is effective for interim and annual reporting periods beginning after December 15, 2009, with disclosures for previous comparative periods prior to adoption not required.
-The adoption of this portion of this guidance on January 1, 2010, did not have a material impact on the Company's consolidated financial condition or results of operations.
+For disclosures of Level 1 and Level 2 activity, fair value measurements by "class" instead of by "major category" as well as any changes in valuation techniques used during the reporting period.
+For disclosures of Level 1 and Level 2 activity, fair value measurements by "class" instead of by "major category" as well as any changes in valuation techniques used during the reporting period.
+For disclosures of Level 1 and Level 2 activity, fair value measurements by "class" instead of by "major category" as well as any changes in valuation techniques used during the reporting periods beginning after December 15, 2009, with disclosures for previous comparative periods prior to adoption not required.
+The adoption of this portion of the guidance on January 1, 2010, did not have a material impact on the Company's disclosures.
 For the reconciliation of Level 3 fair value measurements, this guidance is effective for interim and annual reporting periods beginning after December 15, 2010.
-The adoption of this portion of this guidance is not expected to have a material impact on the Company's consolidated financial condition or results of operations.
+The adoption of this portion of the guidance is not expected to have a material impact on the Company's disclosures.